6ce/MyAddys-Custom-Background/README.md

 # MyAddys-Custom-Background
 Allows you to have a custom background on https://myaddys.net

+# Disclaimer
+I am not responsible if your account is deleted because you used this.
+Use it at your own risk.

 # Usage

 Once it's running, it'll ask your for your "Session Cookie", once that's input it'll, ask for an "Image URL" and once thats input, it will set your background to whatever image you input